 New to golf?
 You’re not the only one.
 In 2020, an estimated 3 million people played golf for the first time, and for good reason!
 Anyone can play, it’s a great way to get outside and move your body, and it’s a safe way to spend time with friends and family.
 Getting started can feel overwhelming, but fear not!
 We’re here to help you find your footing.
-For those interested in the game, we’ve created a quick guide to getting started–from the clubs you need to tips from our seasoned pros.
+For those interested in the game, we’ve created a quick guide to getting started full of golf tips for beginners–from the clubs you need to tips from our seasoned pros.

 There are so many options for clubs, balls, training aids, and the list goes on… But what do you really need?
 Well when it comes to clubs, you only need a few to start.
 Pick up a driver, a fairway wood, a couple of irons, a wedge, and a putter.
 Used clubs are perfectly fine!
 You don’t have to get the hottest new models, you’ll have plenty of time to find a set that suits your game in the future.
 Chances are you can find some clubs in your dad’s garage, a yard sale, or online.
 When you’re looking for irons, a good place to start is with an 8 iron and a 6 iron.
 Opt for cavity back irons rather than blades.
 Cavity back irons compared to blades are easier to hit because they have a larger sweet spot, making it more likely to hit a solid shot.